Ofcom today begins the second phase of local TV licensing, inviting applications for new channels in seven locations across the UK.

 As well as broadcasting on DTT, it is anticipated that local TV channels might also wish to offer their services on satellite, cable and online.

-Invitations to apply can be found here.
+Invitations to apply can be found on the Ofcom website.

 NOTES FOR EDITORS